alexvaluyskiy/getakka.net/src/docs/persistence/persistence-query.md

 ## Design overview
 Akka Persistence Query is purposely designed to be a very loosely specified API.
 This is in order to keep the provided APIs general enough for each journal implementation to be able to expose its best features, e.g. a SQL journal can use complex SQL queries or if a journal is able to subscribe to a live event stream this should also be possible to expose the same API - a typed stream of events.

-Each read journal must explicitly document which types of queries it supports.
+**Each read journal must explicitly document which types of queries it supports**.
 Refer to your journal's plugins documentation for details on which queries and semantics it supports.

 While Akka Persistence Query does not provide actual implementations of ReadJournals, it defines a number of pre-defined query types for the most common query scenarios, that most journals are likely to implement (however they are not required to).